 The most difficult aspect of this recipe is your piping technique.
-Before getting started, watch this video for how to properly grip and use a piping bag.
-Then it’s just a matter of ensuring your egg white mix is stiff enough before mixing with the dry ingredients and that after piping the mixture onto the baking tray, you allow a good 30 minutes for the mixture to rest and settle before baking.
+Then it’s just a matter of ensuring your egg white mix is stiff enough before mixing with the dry ingredients.
+After piping the mixture onto the baking tray, allow a good 30 minutes for the mixture to rest and settle before baking.

 These delicious mini-treats will be ready in a little over an hour and the recipe makes 12!